pingcap/tidb-lightning/docs/en_US/02-Deployment.md

     [checkpoint]
     # Whether to enable checkpoints.
-    # While importing, Lightning will record which tables have been imported, so
+    # While importing, Lightning records which tables have been imported, so
     # even if Lightning or other component crashed, we could start from a known
     # good state instead of redoing everything.
     enable = true